mklissa/phi_gcn/README.md

 ## Cite

-If you found our paper useful or interesting, please cite it:
+If you found our paper useful or interesting, please consider citing it:

 ```bash
 @misc{klissarov2020reward,